-Farfetch Curates: Dover Street Market Jewelry Edit has landed.
-It’s home to some very cool jewelers that deliver the goods when it comes to men’s pieces.
+Farfetch Curates: Dover Street Market Jewellery Edit has landed.
+It’s home to some very cool jewellers that deliver the goods when it comes to men’s pieces.
 And to mark the occasion, we got to know four of our favourites a little better.
 Their history, their stories, their words.

 The Great Frog

 ‘Growing up in and around Soho there was always a feeling of rock ’n’ roll mixed with luxury.
 I was inspired by the punks peacocking down Carnaby Street, and I’m inspired by seeing how rappers today are wearing jewellery, very much taking on that punk aesthetic.’

 ‘English subcultures have always inspired me, too: outlaw biker clubs, rockers, youth movements.
 Just being part of the ever-changing landscape that is London.
 My parents originally founded The Great Frog in the late 1960s to create niche jewellery for people who weren’t catered to in the mainstream.’